JunyiZhou-Conny/PediatricSavior/README.md

      - requirements.txt
      - application.py
      - AssistantAPICall folder
+     - env.list is optional if you pass the environment variable into the environment through configuration
    - Be sure to choose Dokcer as your platform when creating the environment
    - Use VPC and choose corresponding subnets
    - Go to configuration and open the elastic load balancer option and add new listener on port 443 that accepts HTTPS request.
 To accomplish this, you need SSL certificate and custom domain name.
 Check the section later for a detailed review